 Now that you have your first prototype, it's time to share it and get feedback so that you can improve it.

-Take a look at an example of creating a testing plan to get feedback.
+Take a look at a video of an example of creating a testing plan to get feedback.

 After you get feedback, it’s time to make changes to your prototype or prototype another part of your product.
 Remember, the goal is not for your prototypes to be universally loved.
 The goal is to get as much feedback as you can to help you make your concept better.
 Continue to prototype, test, and iterate as much as you can, until you are satisfied with your prototype.
 This may be a multi-day process and is not to be rushed.